Heather Olmstead

-Olmstead is one of seven children born to parents Rick and Trudy Olmstead.
-Her twin sister Nicole was also an athlete in high school.
-Olmstead is a member of the Church of Jesus Christ of Latter-day Saints.

 Career

 High school

 Olmstead attended Carpinteria High School for four years.
 She was a starter on the school's volleyball team her entire high school career and earned team MVP in 1997.

 Utah State

 After graduating from Carpinteria High School, Olmstead was a four-year starter on the Utah State Aggies women's volleyball team from 1999 until 2001 while majoring in family and consumer science.
 In her sophomore year, she averaged 2.08 digs per game.
 In both her junior and senior years, she helped the team qualify for the NCAA tournament and rank top-25 within their national collegiate league.
 She also became the first defensive specialist in Big West Conference history to be named first-team all-league.
 As a result, she finished her collegiate career with the second-highest dig total in school history and set a new single-season record for most digs with 340.
 Her record was broken in 2003 by Taubi Neves who recorded 344 digs.

 She graduated from Utah State in 2002 and joined the coaching staff in 2003 as an assistant coach.
 However, she was eligible for the 2003 United States Professional Volleyball (USPV) Draft after she received an invite to the USPV National Athlete Tryout Camp.
 Olmstead was also the only Libero draft-eligible out of 109 athletes.